 TD: As much as I am honored by your consideration of me as the subject of your college term paper, my schedule just doesn’t allow me the time to answer your questions and get them back to you in a timely manner.
 I strongly suggest reading through all of these FAQ’s, as most of my common questions are covered (which is why this section primarily exits).

 If you have one or two questions that you really want me to respond to, drop me a line at my post office box (see above).
 But please remember to give me plenty of time to respond as I can’t correspond quickly while on a deadline or on book tour.

 Q: Do you do commissioned artwork?
 Will you design a tattoo for me?

 TD: At this time my schedule is quite full of various contracted book projects.
 Consequently, I’ve no time to tackle private commissions, tattoos included.
 However, feel free to use existing art as the source for any tattoo you’d like.
-If you do get some inkwork that you want to share, contact Angela and perhaps we’ll post it on my blog: email@example.com
+If you do get some inkwork that you want to share, I’d love to see it.
+Send pics to my studio manager at: firstname.lastname@example.org

 Q: Where can I purchase your books?

 TD: Most all of the books that I worked on are still in print and available at fine bookstores everywhere.
 Of course, there are many online stores where you can get them as well.

 Q: What are your favorite books that you read growing up?
 How about your favorite movie?
 Food?
 Color?
 Musician?